-Monica Kidd is a writer of poetry, fiction and nonfiction.
-After growing up on the prairies and doing a Bachelor of Science (Ecology/Zoology) at the University of Calgary, she moved to Kingston where she graduated with Master of Science (Biology) degree at Queen’s.
-She did field work in Quebec and in northern Norway and worked her first summer as a field biologist in a remote camp on the coast of Labrador.
-During this time, and when she was finished grad school, she stayed on in Kingston to work for CUSO.
-When a gig curating a natural history museum in Papua New Guinea fell through, she instead built on her volunteer experience at the campus stations CJSW in Calgary and CFRC in Kingston and began working with a small team producing a series of radio documentaries about community and international development called Borderlands for the Canadian campus and community radio network.
-After this she worked her second summer in Labrador, fell head over heels for the place, and moved to St. John’s in 1997, where she worked for CBC Radio until 2004, producing reportage and documentaries and one radio play that won national and international awards; she finished up as CBC’s National Science Reporter and contributor to the popular national science program Quirks & Quarks.
+After growing up on the prairies and doing a Bachelor of Science (Ecology/Zoology) at the University of Calgary, she moved to Kingston, Ontario, where she graduated with Master of Science (Biology) degree at Queen’s.
+She did field work in remote areas of Quebec, Svalbard and Labrador.
+After finishing grad school, she stayed on in Kingston to work for Cuso International.
+When a gig with them to curate a natural history museum in Papua New Guinea fell through, she instead built on her volunteer experience at the campus stations CJSW in Calgary and CFRC in Kingston and began working with a small team producing a series of radio documentaries about community and international development called Borderlands for the Canadian campus and community radio network.
+At the end of this project, she returned to Labrador and promptly fell head over heels with the east.
+She moved to St. John’s in 1997, where she worked for CBC Radio until 2004, producing reportage and documentaries and one radio play that won national and international awards; she finished up as CBC’s National Science Reporter and contributor to the popular national science program Quirks & Quarks.
 She often says she misses radio like a phantom limb, and stays connected to audio through occasional pieces she produces for Voice of Bonne Bay Radio (vobb.org), and her website for poetry and field recordings, curiaudio.com.